panCtrlV/bigDataStat-book/chapter1.md

   * Distributed data model

-    We need an abstraction for representing a collection of objects that can be distributed across multiple machines in a cluster, e.g. RDD, RRDD
+    We need an abstraction for representing a collection of objects that can be distributed across multiple machines in a cluster, e.g. RDD

   * Suitable programming language
     + R